iontodirel/ham_radio_services/README.md

 ## Running

-Run from the root directory.

 Follow the configuration section first.

-To build and run the container:
+Run from the root directory, to build and run the container:

 ~~~~
 docker compose build